• Skip to primary navigation

 Garnishing and serving

-full skillet with fried rice and four fried eggs
+kimchi fried rice and four fried eggs in a skillet.

 Spanish Rice and Beans